2018 Board of Directors

 Board members serve for three year terms with a normal limit of two terms.
 Board members are volunteers and receive no financial remuneration for their service.

-Heidi Chamorro (Secretary) - Heidi Chamorro graduated from the S.J.
-Quinney College of Law in 2015 and is a California barred attorney who currently clerks for the law firm of Stowell Crayk & Bown, PLLC.
-She resides near Salt Lake City, Utah.
+Heidi Chamorro (Secretary) - Heidi graduated from the S.J.
+Quinney College of Law in 2015 and is a California barred attorney who currently works in a compliance position for Goldman Sachs.
 She served as an intern for the ACLU of Utah in 2012 in a project, in conjunction with several community groups, which helped disseminate information and make resources available for undocumented youth to apply for Deferred Action for Childhood Arrivals (“DACA”).
-In 2014 she joined the board for the ACLU and currently serves as the secretary on the executive committee.
+In 2014 she joined the board for the ACLU.

 Gina Cornia - Gina has served as Executive Director of Utahns Against Hunger since 2001.
 She has been involved in community welfare, employment, food policy, and mental health care work since 1993.
 She is a founding member of the Salt Lake Food Policy Task Force.
 She also works with Downtown Alliance Farmers Market at the food stamps booth.
 She served on the board of the People’s Market from 2009 to 2012.
 Gina received a Bachelors Degree in Environment and Behavior from The University of Utah in 1992.
 Gina joined the board in 2014.